-Should a course on the list below already be a core course for a sub-plan, then that course is excluded as an elective for that sub-plan.
+Should a course on the technical elective list already be a core course for a sub-plan, then that course is excluded as an elective for that sub-plan.
 For example ...

-- \bullet CHEE 340 and CHEE 342 are core courses for the CHE2 sub-plan and thus cannot be counted as electives. - \bullet CHEE 323 is a core course for the CHE1 sub-plan and thus cannot be counted as an elective. - APSC 250 has CHEE 229 as an exclusion (a core course taken by CHE2) and thus cannot be counted as an elective.
+• CHEE 340 and CHEE 342 are core courses for the CHE2 sub-plan and thus cannot be counted as electives.

+- CHEE 323 is a core course for the CHE1 sub-plan and thus cannot be counted as an elective. - APSC 250 has CHEE 229 as an exclusion (a core course taken by CHE2) and thus cannot be counted as an elective. - APSC 303 counts as a Group A Technical Elective upon successful completion of internship.

-PLEASE NOTE: Some of these elective courses may not be available to students due to prerequisite course requirements.
+PLEASE NOTE: Some of these elective courses may not be available to students due to pre-requisite course requirements.
 The student is responsible for confirming that he/she has the necessary prerequisites or permission of the instructor.